VeenaShep07/DA-Project123/README.md

 ## Projects I have completed:
 - [Excel] – short one‑line description      ![Excel Data](https://github.com/VeenaShep07/DA-Project123/blob/main/Excel_1.png?raw=true)

-Explane what about the task I did in Excel:
+Explain what about the task I did in Excel:

 Microsoft Excel is a spreadsheet program that helps you organise, calculate, and analyse information, whether you are managing a household budget, tracking marks for a class, or summarising business figures.
 It uses a grid of rows and columns where you can enter numbers and text, then apply built‑in formulas and charts to quickly spot patterns and trends in your data.